 Module 4: Creative formats to engage audiences

-- We draw on lessons learned by anti-radicalization experts and people who have been radicalised, understanding their motivations and emotions
+▪ We draw on lessons learned by anti-radicalisation experts and people who have been radicalised, understanding their motivations and emotions

 Students will create their own counter-radicalisation content, in a variety of media (audio, text, still image, or video), for various platforms (including radio, TV, print, web, and social media) in an effort to put the theories learned, into practice.

-After you have completed all the course sessions and assignments you will receive an RNTC certificate and join the ranks of our more than 6000 RNTC alumni worldwide.
+After you have completed all the course sessions and assignments, you will receive an RNTC certificate and join the ranks of more than 6000 successful RNTC alumni worldwide.